-Corrosion-resistant materials are recommended for all surfaces in contact with hot resin.
-Halar® ECTFE resin can thermally degrade to HCl which is corrosive to metal surfaces.
-Studies have indicated that the resin begins to degrade after 45 minutes at 270 °C (520 °F); thus, residence times in extruders should be held to a minimum and care should be taken not to overheat Halar® ECTFE resin during processing.
+Corrosion-resistant materials are recommended for all surfaces in contact with hot polymer.
+Halar® ECTFE polymer can thermally degrade to HCl which is corrosive to metal surfaces.
+Studies have indicated that the polymer begins to degrade after 45 minutes at 270 °C (520 °F); thus, residence times in extruders should be held to a minimum and care should be taken not to overheat Halar® ECTFE polymer during processing.

-Corrosion-resistant materials of construction are recommended not only to insure reasonable equipment life but also to protect Halar® ECTFE resin from degradation.
-Molten Halar® ECTFE resin will decompose on extended contact with iron, copper or brass.
-The products of decomposition are a black degraded resin with HCl gas The recommended practice when extrusion is interrupted is to purge the equipment.
+Corrosion-resistant materials for construction are recommended not only to ensure reasonable equipment life but also to protect Halar® ECTFE polymer from degradation.
+Molten Halar® ECTFE polymer will decompose on extended contact with iron, copper or brass.
+The products of decomposition are a black degraded polymer with HCl gas The recommended practice when extrusion is interrupted is to purge the equipment.